rednafi/hook-slinger/README.md

 Hook Slinger exposes a single endpoint where you can post your webhook payload, destination URL, auth details, and it'll make the POST request for you asynchronously in the background.
 Under the hood, the service uses:

 * [FastAPI](https://fastapi.tiangolo.com/) to provide a [Uvicorn](https://www.uvicorn.org/) driven [ASGI](https://asgi.readthedocs.io/en/latest/#) server.

 * [Redis](https://redis.io/) and [RQ](https://python-rq.org/docs/jobs/) for implementing message queues that provide the asynchrony and robust failure handling mechanism.

-* Rqmonitor to provide a dashboard for monitoring the status of the webhooks and manually retrying the failed jobs.
+* [Rqmonitor](https://github.com/pranavgupta1234/rqmonitor) to provide a dashboard for monitoring the status of the webhooks and manually retrying the failed jobs.

+* [Rich](https://github.com/willmcgugan/rich) to make the container logs colorful and more human friendly.

 The simplified app architecture looks something this:

 ![Topology](./art/topology.png)

-In the above image, the webhook payload is first sent to the `app` and the `app` uses the `worker` instance to make the POST request.
-The Redis DB is used for fast bookkeeping and async message queue implementation.
+In the above image, the webhook payload is first sent to the `app` and the `app` leverages the `worker` instance to make the POST request.
+Redis DB is used for fast bookkeeping and async message queue implementation.
 The `monitor` instance provides a GUI to monitor and manage the webhooks.
 Multiple `worker` instances can be spawned to achieve linear horizontal scale-up.

 ## Installation